Vietnam.vn - Nền tảng quảng bá Việt Nam

 "With instant Quang noodles, users only need to pour the pre-cooked broth into the noodles and eat immediately, without having to spend time cooking," Ms. Hue said about the idea of instant Quang noodles.

 With this product, Ms. Hue still maintains her family's experience with the ingredients.
-"My mother's experience is that the rice flour used to make noodles must be seasonal rice that has not been used with pesticides during cultivation, no preservatives used during processing, and the water-rice ratio must be mixed properly," Ms. Hue revealed.
+"My mother's experience is that the rice flour used to make noodles must be seasonal rice that has not been cultivated with pesticides, has not used preservatives in processing, and has a reasonable water-rice ratio," Ms. Hue revealed.

 Currently, Quang noodles made from Ms. Hue's facility in Quang Nam are exported to the land of kimchi - South Korea.